 The measured annual dose to the general population from accelerator operations is almost entirely from fast neutrons and is characterized as skyshine from SLAC's research area.
-The total dose measured at each PMS location appears in Table 2.
 Estimates of individual and general population whole body dose can be calculated from the PMS data, based on estimates of distance and population density near SLAC.
-Table 4 tabulates these results, and the model is discussed in Appendix B.
+During 1978 only two stations were operated due to construction activities.
+PMS-5 is located at the most sensitive location.
+Historically this station has always been used to calculate population dose since it records the maximum dose at our site boundary.

 From this population estimate and the measured radiation dose near the site boundary, we can estimate both the average individual dose and the population dose from SLAC operations.
-From 1974 data, we arrive at 2040 persons who are included in the pool exposed to 1 mrem or more for the calendar year 1977.
-The man-rem dose was 3.9, and the average individual dose was 1.9 mrem, or less than a 2% increase over the average dose from natural background radiation.
+From 1974 data, we arrive at a population of 2040 persons who are included in the pool exposed to 1 mrem or more for the calendar year 1978.
+The man-rem dose was 3.1, and the average individual dose was 1.5 mrem, or approximately 1.5% increase over the average dose from natural background radiation (100 mrem/y).